 Bladder Cancer Awareness Month Grants

-Greater awareness is the first step towards achieving health equity in bladder cancer care.
-Bladder Cancer Awareness Month is an opportunity to ensure that no bladder cancer patient is left behind and that communities are informed of symptoms and take action accordingly.
+Raising awareness is the essential first step toward achieving health equity in bladder cancer care.
+Bladder Cancer Awareness Month provides a great opportunity to ensure that no bladder cancer patient is left behind and that communities are informed about symptoms and encouraged to take action.

-Our ambition is to support awareness campaigns by offsetting some of the costs associated with these activities.
+The BCAM Grants programme supports awareness campaigns by helping to offset some of the costs associated with these important activities.

-For further information about our Bladder Cancer Awareness Month Grant, please get in touch with us at info@worldbladdercancer.org
+For more information about the Bladder Cancer Awareness Month Grants, please get in touch with us at info@worldbladdercancer.org

 Get inspired